ShashankChaturvedi/TakeNotes/README.md

+# An Note taking app using React.js and React-mde

 # TO run it locally:
 ## clone this repo, use terminal and go to the folder, type npm i and after it is over type npm start.
 # TO host it on netlify:
 ##  run npm run build after npm i , and a build folder will appear, drag and dropthat build folder to netlify.